IBM/verify-jam-in-a-box/docs/chapter2.md

-# IBM Security Verify SaaS with Access integration scenario
+# Lab environment for Verify SaaS and Verify Access on Containers

 [Lab environment for Verify SaaS and Verify Access on Containers](https://techzone.ibm.com/collection/verify-poc/resources)